QuTech-Delft/qtt/README.md

 * [qtt](https://github.com/VandersypenQutech/qtt): contains additional functionality and algorithms
 * [spin-projects](https://github.com/VandersypenQutech/spin-projects): Contains hardware descriptions for experimential setups and project data.

-* (OLD) [stations](https://github.com/VandersypenQutech/stations): Contains hardware descriptions for experimential setups.
-There should be only one version of this repository and it should always match the current hardware.
-* (OLD) [users](https://github.com/VandersypenQutech/users): contains scripts and functions written by individual users

 ## Installation

 For more detailed instructions read the file [INSTALL.md](INSTALL.md).